Factory Certified Pre-Owned Vehicles and Extended Warranties

 I talk about Certified Pre-Owned (CPO) vehicles on my radio show often.
 Simply put, I am a believer and have been since we first started hearing about these programs, which was in the late 1990s.
 When I was the Ford National Dealer Council Chairman in 2000-2003, Ford Motor asked us to study the CPO programs that were out there and come up with one the dealers would embrace.

 I traveled the country talking to dealers and used car managers until we came out with a program that everyone liked.
 Since that time, CPO programs have evolved and changed over the years and today, almost all manufacturers and dealers participate.
-In fact, if you look at Auto Trader today, there are 253,500 Certified vehicles for sale on that site alone.
+In fact, if you look at CarProUSA.com today, there are 2,500 Certified Pre-Owned vehicles for sale.

 What Are The Advantages Of A Certified Vehicle?